As a Multi Academy Trusts of Church of England Primary Schools, our approach is underpinned by the understanding that:

-You will find below the First Federation Policy for Children with Special Educational Needs, our SEN Information Report, and our Equality Policy and Objectives, as well as the Accessibility Plans for the First Federation schools.
-We are in the progress of reviewing these for all our schools.
+You will find below the First Federation Policy for Children with Special Educational Needs and our Equality Policy and Objectives.

 Arrangements are in place for children with special medical needs, which can be viewed here.

 The Devon Local Offer, information on support and services that are available for children and young people who have special educational needs and disabilities in Devon across education, health and social care services, can be found on Devon County Council's website by clicking on the link hereafter: Devon Local Offer